Amado de la Cueva

-Amado de la Cueva (b.
-Guadalajara, Jalisco, May 6, 1891 – d.
-Guadalajara, Jalisco, April 1, 1926) was a Mexican painter.
+Amado de la Cueva (May 6, 1891, in Guadalajara, Jalisco – April 1, 1926, in Guadalajara, Jalisco) was a Mexican painter.
 De la Cueva studied in Rome.
 After his return to Mexico in September 1922, he painted amongst others together with Diego Rivera his murals at the Secretaría de Educación Pública.
 On October 16, 1923, he returned to his home town, where he painted the murals at Universidad de Guadalajara's assembly hall together with David Alfaro Siqueiros and Carlos Orozco after 1925.

 Biography

 Early life and education

 Amado de la Cueva lived together with Xavier Guerrero in the city of Guadalajara during their adolescence.
 They both also enrolled in medical school to practice autopsies.

 Amado de la Cueva was sent to Europe to further his studies by Basilio Vadillo (governor of the state at the time), which he focused mainly in Rome.
 His education cumulated in a marvelous tour across Spain, France, and Italy before his return home.